Wall repair on a rental property

 A clear CapEx strategy protects your investment and strengthens your financing position

 When you finance an investment property through a commercial-style loan, lenders often require you to fund a capital expenditure reserve account.
 This is money set aside specifically for major repairs and improvements that protect the property's long-term value.
-Routine maintenance is not eligible for CapEx reserve draws -- those costs come out of your annual operating budget.
+The critical detail many investors miss: money remaining in your CapEx reserve is typically returned to you at the end of the loan term -- it's your money held in escrow, not a fee.

 The important detail many investors miss: money remaining in your CapEx reserve account is typically returned to you at the end of the loan term.
 It is your money being held in escrow, not a fee.
 Understanding this structure is critical when evaluating the true cost of financing through programs like our residential rental property loans or 30-year DSCR loans.